What’s the Best VPN for China? (Reviews + Discounts) [Feb 2020]

 I particularly like the VyprVPN User Interface for your computer.
 It is clean, quick, and very easy to change servers (no need to type in each address!), protocol type, or view all the ping times from all the many different servers around the world.
 Account management and customer service has worked very well for me.
 You can even pay with Alipay (zhifubao) now.

+VyprVPN is one of the few reliable VPN services that work in China, offers great apps, and seems trustworthy enough for your privacy.
 They offer a 30 day refund period, so check it out!
-(Update: They are also running a special 40% discount off yearly accounts right now.
+(Update: They are also running a special 25% discount off yearly accounts right now.
 No idea when this special will stop so get it before it’s gone!)

 Fastest Servers: Japan (stealth proxy) + US Asia optimized (VPN)

 Best Protocol: Stealth VPN + Stealth Proxy Setting